Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectlQInstallBins.md

 Description of the files being downloaded here.

 :::note Note
-The file names may change depending on the Metagraph being configured, for this Node.
+The file names may change depending on the metagraph being configured, for this Node.
 :::

 | Binary File Name | Profile Type | Description |